 1. Chores won’t be done perfectly, and that’s ok

-2. Do one small task at a time
+2. Do one small task at a time, and be specific

 This is super important!
 If I say “Clean up the living room”, they are clueless and overwhelmed.
 It works way better if I kind of stand by giving one instruction at a time.
 Here’s how we might clean up the living room before nap time: